Opportunities

 Experience Required

-We are seeking self-motivated candidates with interpersonal skills to work in partnership with Nunavut communities.
-Interested applicant should have an undergraduate and Master’s degree in biology, environmental sciences or studies, social sciences, natural resource management, Indigenous studies, or related field.
+Interested applicant should have an undergraduate (MSc applicant) and Master’s degree (PhD applicant) in biology, environmental sciences or studies, social sciences, natural resource management, Indigenous studies, or related field.
 Students with keen interest in interdisciplinary research/methods such as GIS, mixed- methods, and joint modelling approaches are encouraged to apply.
-Applicants must be willing to travel and spend time in northern communities.
+Applicants must be willing to travel and spend time in eastern communities.
 Applicants must have strong communication and interpersonal skills, be highly organized, and the ability to manage multiple tasks.
-Candidates must be willing and committed to co-developing projects with local and regional partners, supporting Inuit research priorities, and enhancing Inuit self-determination in research.
+Candidates must be willing and committed to co-developing projects with local and regional partners, supporting Indigenous research priorities, and enhancing Indigenous self-determination in research.
 Above all, we are seeking applicants who are kind, and desire to help make the world a better place for nature and people.

 To Apply